swiftlang/swift-evolution/proposals/0390-noncopyable-structs-and-enums.md

-As currently specified, noncopyable types are (outside of `init` implementations) always either fully initialized or fully destroyed, without any support for incremental destruction inside of `consuming` methods or deinits.
-A `deinit` may modify, but not invalidate, `self`, and a `consuming` method may `suppressdeinit self`, forward ownership of all of `self`, or destroy `self`, but cannot yet partially consume parts of `self`.
+As currently specified, noncopyable types are (outside of `init` implementations) always either fully initialized or fully destroyed, without any support for incremental destruction even inside of `consuming` methods or deinits.
+A `deinit` may modify, but not invalidate, `self`, and a `consuming` method may `discard self`, forward ownership of all of `self`, or destroy `self`, but cannot yet partially consume parts of `self`.
 This would be particularly useful for types that contain other noncopyable types, which may want to relinquish ownership of some or all of the resources owned by those members.
-In the current proposal, this isn't possible without allowing for an intermediate invalid
+In the current proposal, this isn't possible without allowing for an intermediate invalid state:
-state:

 ```swift
 struct SocketPair: ~Copyable {